 When you can follow the entire trail of an item from production through to delivery, you can feel better about your purchases.

-Look for labels such as Global Organic Textile Standard (GOTS), Better Cotton Initiative, Bluesign, and Oeko-Tex for trustworthy names in organic textile production.
+Look for green certifications and labels such as Global Organic Textile Standard (GOTS), Better Cotton Initiative, Bluesign, and Oeko-Tex for trustworthy names in organic textile production.

 6. They Save You Money in the Long Run

 Unlike those $5 synthetic t-shirts you find for sale on every street corner, apparel made from natural fibers holds up over many washes and wears.